The role of antisymmetric functions in nonlocal equations: Maximum principles and counter-examples

 To obtain the case \(n >1\), set \(\Omega'=I'\times (-1,1)^{n-1}\), \(\Omega=I \times (-2,2)^{n-1}\), and \(u^{(\varepsilon)} (x) = v^{(\varepsilon)} (x_1) \).
 Using that where \((-\Delta)^s_{\R} \) denotes the fractional Laplacian in one dimension and \(C\) is some constant, see \cite[Lemma 2.1]{MR3536990}, all of the properties of \(v^{(\varepsilon)} \) carry directly over to \(u^{(\varepsilon)} \). \end{proof}

-Observe that the family of functions in the proof of Corollary \ref{X96XH} does not violate classical strong maximum principle.
+Observe that the family of functions in the proof of Corollary \ref{X96XH} does not violate the classical strong maximum principle.
 In our next result, Corollary \ref{KTBle}, we use Theorem \ref{u7dPW} to provide a counter-example to the classical strong maximum principle for antisymmetric \(s\)-harmonic functions.
 This is slightly more delicate to construct than the counter-example in Corollary \ref{X96XH}.
 Indeed, Theorem \ref{u7dPW} only gives us an \(s\)-harmonic function \(u\) that is \(\varepsilon\)-close to a given function \(f\), so how can we guarantee that \(u=0\) at some point but \(u\) is not negative?

 The idea is to begin with an antisymmetric function \(f\) that has a non-zero minimum away from zero, see Figure \ref{73Iyk}, use Theorem \ref{u7dPW} to get an antisymmetric \(s\)-harmonic function with analogous properties then minus off a known antisymmetric \(s\)-harmonic function until the function touches zero.
 The proof of Corollary \ref{KTBle} relies on two technical results, Lemma \ref{IyXUO} and Lemma \ref{oujju}, both of which are included in Appendix \ref{ltalz}.

+\begin{proof}[Proof of Corollary \ref{KTBle}] By the same argument at the end of the proof of Corollary~\ref{X96XH}, it is enough to take \(n=1\).
+Let \(\Omega=(0,3)\) and \(f :\R \to \R\) be a smooth, odd function such that For example, such a function is See Figure \ref{73Iyk} for a plot of \(f\).